-Within Critical Habitat Unit 48, non-native species are common and locally dominant in some areas that also support native, dune species.
-Non-native species include crystalline ice plant (Mesembryanthemum crystallinum), sea rocket (Cakile maritima), fig marigold (Carpobrotus edulis), and buttercup oxalis (Oxalis pes-caprae).
+Within Critical Habitat Unit 48, non-native species are common and locally dominant in some areas that also support native, dune species; however, as noted above, the dunes support a predominance of the native dune species noted above.
+Non-native species include crystalline ice plant (Mesembryanthemum crystallinum), sea rocket (Cakile maritima), fig marigold (Carpobrotus edulis), and buttercup oxalis (Oxalis pes-caprae), the vast majority of which occur between the dunes and the boardwalk as depicted in Exhibit 9.
 Over the last five years, City staff and volunteers have made efforts to remove some of the non-native plants, primarily focusing on the habitat area between D Street and F Street, inside of the erosion fencing.
-Between C and G Streets along the boardwalk, degradation of the dunes is associated with planting of non-native, ornamental species in areas which have also been subject to soil amendment.
+Between C and G Streets along the boardwalk, degradation of the dunes is associated with planting of non-native, ornamental species in areas which have also been subject to soil amendment just south of the boardwalk.